College of Eastern Idaho

 |College of Eastern Idaho||(ID) Community College Avg.|

-- CEI is located in Idaho Falls, at the heart of the Snake River Valley in Southeastern Idaho.
+- CEI is located in Idaho Falls, at the heart of the Snake River Valley in eastern Idaho.
 The diverse climate and location provide for a variety of outdoor recreation activities including camping, hunting, fishing, mountain biking, hiking, skiing, and many more.
 Idaho Falls is a tight-knit community that thrives because of the caring, hard-working people that live in this area.
 At CEI we take great pride in our college.
-Classrooms and labs are modern and well designed with the equipment and technology required of a leading technical college.
+Classrooms and labs are modern and well designed with the equipment and technology required of a comprehensive community college.
 We are proud of the many support services that are available to students and prospective students.
-These services include a modern library, the reading and math center, special student services, counseling, financial aid, and employment placement.
+These services include a modern library, the College & Career Readiness center, special student services, counseling, financial aid, and employment placement.
 We are equally proud of our well qualified, student-oriented faculty and staff.
 Student success is our priority.
 The CEI Foundation (CEIF) was founded in 1992.
 Business and community leaders joined together to help meet the expanding needs of the CEI campus in Idaho Falls.

 - College Location Mi.
 Students